brunorijsman/dske-python/docs/dske-protocol.md

 ### Client onboarding

-The following ladder diagram shows the onboarding of a new client in the network:
+The following ladder diagram shows the onboarding of a new client in the network.
+Note that all the steps in the ladder diagram are red, which means that they are all out-of-band steps.

 ![Client onboarding](/docs/figures/ladder-diagram-startup.png)

-The

 The steps for onboarding a new client into the network are as follows:

-1. The client registers
+1. The client registers itself with each hub.

-2.
+2. The client requests its initial block of Pre-Shared Random Data (PSRD) from each hub.

+The client registration is an HTTP PUT message.
+As a result, the client registration is idem-potent and it is not an error for a client to register itself multilpe

 ### Key establishment